By Tim Lambert

 Rich people also liked wrestling and ‘casting the bar’, which was like shot-putting but with an iron bar.
 They also played billiards.
 Rich people also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
 It is the same as a modern one).
 They also played tennis with a leather ball stuffed with hair.
 They also played bowls and skittles.
 Playing cards were also popular.

 All classes gambled in 16th century England.
 Poor people gambled with dice.
 They also played games like shuffleboard (shove ha’penny) and nine men’s morris.
-The Tudors also played drafts and fox and geese.
+The Tudors also played draughts and fox and geese.

 Cruel ‘sports’ like cockfighting were also popular in the 16th century.
 So was bear-baiting.
 A bear was chained to a post and dogs were trained to attack it.